SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step7.md

 ## Step 7.5 - Test the Setup

-Test the setup as in [Step 6.4](./step6.md#step-64---test-the-setup) by triggering a message via the Kyma Function `triggersupplyshortagemessage`.
+Test the setup as in [Step 6.4](./step6.md#step-64---test-the-setup) by triggering a message via the Kyma Function `triggersupplyshortagemessage<userID>`.

-You can then check the processing via the logs of your Kyma Function `delayedorderemailsender`:
+You can then check the processing via the logs of your Kyma Function `delayedorderemailsender<userID>`:

 ![Kyma Function Logs of Email Processing](../pics/step7_Function_Log.png)